-- Create a DNS entry for the Administration Portal or the All-In-One Appliance.
-This is done during deployment of the appliance. - Define a CNAME entry for each web page or server that you want to use as an "internal server".
+• Create a DNS entry for the Administration Portal or the All-In-One Appliance.
+Do this during deployment of the appliance.

+• Define a CNAME entry for each web page or server that you want to use as an "internal server".
 The "internal server" should use the same IP address as the Administration Portal or All-In-One Appliance.